lasseebert/til/elixir/20170508_expanding_macros.md

 Today I learned a thing about macros and how they expand.

 I thought that the Elixir AST at compile time would expand any macros until only non-macro code was left.

 But I was wrong.
-But Elixir will only expand nested macros, when the inner most macro call is the body of the outer macro.
+Elixir will only expand nested macros, when the inner most macro call is the body of the outer macro.

 As an example look at this code: